Mission & History

 Inclusion – approaching relationships with intention and respect ensures that everyone belongs here

 Connection – playing together we create stronger bonds, resiliency, and lasting memories

 Integrity – putting the interest of kids and families at the very center of every decision we make

 Established in downtown Appleton, Wisconsin in 1991, the Fox Cities Children’s Museum opened its doors in November 1992, occupying only a section of our current second floor.
 In 2006, the facility was expanded and completely renovated with new exhibits designed by kids for kids under the new name the Building for Kids.

 - Though most of our visitors come from Outagamie & Winnebago County, we see visitors from all over the world.

-- We were awarded Best of the Valley 2020 for Museum and Finalist for Children’s Birthday Venue.
+- We were awarded Best of the Valley 2021 for Museum.

 The Building for Kids, Inc., is a not-for-profit 501(c)(3) organization.
 It is because of the generosity of the community that we are able to offer exciting exhibits, educational programming and fun family events.